systemresearch-iitpkd/Medical-Image-Datasets/Breast_Ultrasound_3Class/README.md

-Contains images belonging to 3 classes: benign, malignant and normal.
-Each folder contains .png images belonging to that particular class and their corresponding masks.
+- Contains images belonging to 3 classes: benign, malignant and normal.
+- benign, malignant, and normal folder contains 437, 210, and 133 images respectively along with their corresponding masks.
+- Images are of .png file extension.

-More details can be found in the [paper](https://www.sciencedirect.com/science/article/pii/S2352340919312181) and in [kaggle](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset)
+- Images are collected from [kaggle](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset) and more details can be found in [paper](https://www.sciencedirect.com/science/article/pii/S2352340919312181)